 Blogging is a form of art.
 You are painting a picture with words instead of paints or pastels.
-The words that you use should express who you are as an artist.
-Your goal is to have the reader feel as if they know you without meeting you in person.
+The words that you use describes who you are as an artist and the art you create.
+Your artist blog’s main objective is to have your readers feel as if they know you without meeting you in person.

-This may be intimidating at first, especially if you have never really written before.
+Writing blog posts may be intimidating at first, primarily if you have never really written before.
 The good news is that writing is a skill that can be learned just like painting or drawing.
-The more you write the better you will become at getting your message across.
+The more you write, the better you will become at getting your message across.

 Learn From Others